Seahawks’ DK Metcalf blames his ‘lack of preparation’ vs. Rams; Jamal Adams limited in practice

 Asked why he wouldn’t have given 100%, Metcalf said, “I can’t tell you.
 I think it’s just an inward experience, a lack of preparation on my part.
 Just got to do a better job preparing during the week and knowing my job.”

-Quarterback Geno Smith also said after the game he felt the Rams played harder.
+Quarterback Geno Smith said after the game he felt the Rams played harder.

-Interestingly, coach Pete Carroll didn’t seem to disagree.
+Coach Pete Carroll didn’t seem to disagree.

 Asked about Smith’s comment that the Rams played harder, Carroll said, “I feel like at the end of the game we didn’t play very well on offense.
 I thought we got in trouble a little bit.
 Defensively, I pointed out how hard we played at the end of the game.
 It wasn’t a conditioning issue; we got a little distracted.
 Things didn’t go very well.
 We need to find our rhythm better on offense.”

-Metcalf had 47 yards receiving on three catches, including a 28-yarder that sparked Seattle’s opening drive for a field goal, and then a 10-yarder from Smith for the Seahawks’ only touchdown.
+Metcalf had 47 yards receiving on three catches, including a 28-yarder that sparked the opening drive for a field goal, and a 10-yarder from Smith for the Seahawks’ only touchdown.

-But he had no catches on two targets in the second half, one coming on a slant pass he couldn’t quite corral when the score was 24-13 in the fourth quarter, a play Carroll indicated later needed to be made.
+He had no catches on two targets in the second half, one coming on a slant pass he couldn’t quite corral when the score was 24-13 in the fourth quarter, a play Carroll indicated needed to be made.

-A few minutes later, Metcalf then drew a taunting penalty after shoving Rams cornerback — and former Seahawk — Ahkello Witherspoon away from the ball as a play was ending.
+A few minutes later, Metcalf drew a taunting penalty after shoving Rams cornerback — and former Seahawk — Ahkello Witherspoon away from the ball as a play was ending.
 Metcalf drew the flag for getting into it with some Rams players and coaches during the stoppage as Witherspoon was being tended to on the field.

 Carroll said Monday he had a long talk later about the incident with Metcalf, who has a history of drawing unsportsmanlike conduct penalties.